 - Foundation Center – Leading source of information about philanthropy worldwide.
 Through data, analysis and training, it connects people who want to change the world to the resources they need to succeed.

-- Harvard Family Research Project – Out of school time articles available online
+- Global Family Research Project – Out of school time articles available online

 Quality & Evaluation

 The NAA core knowledge and competencies have been devoted to enable afterschool and youth development professionals to demonstrate expertise, knowledge and skills, and gain a higher level of recognition within their communities.

 - Messaging Toolkit: Every Hour Counts – This messaging toolkit is for organizations that use expanded learning to improve opportunities and outcomes for youth.
 The toolkit focuses on helping the field use clear, crisp, consistent language.
 It provides strategies and tips for communicating effectively,it provides language to explain the value of expanded learning, and the role of expanded-learning systems in improving outcomes for youth.

 - American Institute for Research – Features a guide to resources, including links to quality programming, evaluation, funding, afterschool advocacy, summer learning, and youth development.
 There also are specific sections for 21st CCLC grantees, state education agencies, etc.